Stephen Larkham

-Stephen Larkham (born 29 May 1974) is a retired Australian rugby union professional player, currently in the role of head coach for Brumbies.
-He spent his career with the Brumbies in Super Rugby, for whom he played from the inception of the professional Super 12 in 1996 through 2007.
+Stephen Larkham (born 29 May 1974) is an Australian professional rugby union coach and former player, currently the head coach of the Brumbies.
+He spent his career with the Brumbies in Super Rugby, for whom he played from the inception of the professional Super 12 in 1996 through 2007, and helped them win titles in 2001 and 2004.
 He is best known for his long tenure with the Wallabies at international level, for whom he played 102 times.
-After initial selection at fullback from 1996 to 1997, Larkham was the first-choice Australian fly-half from 1997 to 2007, playing in the 1999, 2003, and 2007 Rugby World Cups.
+After initially being selected at fullback from 1996 to 1997, Larkham was Australia's first-choice fly-half from 1998 to 2007, During this period, he represented Australia at the 1999, 2003, and 2007 Rugby World Cups, winning the 1999 tournament.

 Playing career

-Having started his career as a fullback, Larkham developed into one of the greatest fly-halves in the history of Australian rugby, being named in 2005 at the position in Australia's team of the decade (the "decade" being the first 10 years of professional rugby union).
+Having started his career as a fullback, Larkham was moved to fly-half in his 13th Test for the Wallabies in a match against England in Brisbane in 1998.
+In 2005, Larkham was named at the position in Australia's team of the decade (the "decade" being the first 10 years of professional rugby union).
 At his peak, Larkham was one of the best flyhalves in world rugby, with reputation as an elusive runner and the lynchpin of a potent backline.

 He first gained notice in 1995 when he was plucked from reserve grade club rugby to represent ACT in the Super 12 as a utility back in the Brumbies squad, playing a number of Super 12 games before attracting the attention of the national selectors.
 Larkham made his test debut as a reserve against Wales in Sydney in 1996 when he replaced injured Ben Tune on the wing, and then joined the Wallabies on their undefeated tour of Europe.
 In 1997, Larkham proved more than a capable replacement at fullback for the injured Matt Burke, with a two-try effort in the Wallabies final Test against Scotland at Murrayfield.
 On 16 January 2008 Larkham signed a three-year contract with Japanese club Ricoh Black Rams.
 After two full seasons in Japan, Larkham negotiated an early release in order to return to Australia.
 He played in Japan for the first half of the 2010–11 Top League season playing for the Ricoh Black Rams in Japan and then returned to Canberra in November 2010 to take up the role of attack coach for the Brumbies.